OriolFilter/filterweb/databases.md

 	password VARCHAR ( 50 ) NOT NULL, /* HASHED */
 	email VARCHAR ( 255 ) UNIQUE NOT NULL,
     role serial NOT NULL,
---     country VARCHAR ( 255 ) UNIQUE NOT NULL,
 	created_on TIMESTAMP NOT NULL,
         last_login TIMESTAMP
 );